pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 Changing pages with keyboard presses
 ====================================

-By default, ``pandas-sphinx-theme`` allows users to move to the previous/next page using the left/right arrow keys on a keyboard.
+By default, ``pydata-sphinx-theme`` allows users to move to the previous/next page using the left/right arrow keys on a keyboard.
 To disable this behavior, use the following configuration: